Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 The labour and installation expenses play a significant role in the total cost of your microinverter system.
 Factors such as the location of your home, the ease of access to the roof, and any necessary electrical work can influence installation costs.

-At Penrith Solar, our labour cost stays fixed at around $2,500 per day.
-The reason for this is because we’re a fully in-house solar installation company; from information to installation.
+At Penrith Solar, our labour cost stays fixed as a day rate.
+The reason for this is because we’re a fully in-house solar installation company; from information to installation and servicing.
 Many solar companies in Australia hire subcontractors for installation.
 We don’t use subcontractors; we have our own team of experts.

-So: if you’re installing a 10kW system, subcontractors would charge around $3,000 for installation costs alone.
-That’s not far off from what Penrith Solar Centre charges for installation, however, the cost of the system itself will be more because it’s a microinverter solar system.
+So: if you’re installing a 11.7kW system (our current average size system we install), subcontractors would charge $3,510 for installation costs alone.
+That’s not far off from what Penrith Solar Centre charges for installation costs.

 Monitoring System Costs

 Microinverter solar systems come with monitoring systems that display your consumption and production of energy and power.
-It’s important to know the energy consumption and production of your solar system because this information helps you make choices to maximize your energy usage.
+It’s important to know the energy use and production of your solar system because this information helps you make choices to maximise your energy usage.

 At Penrith Solar Centre, we install Enphase microinverters.
 The system comes with a free app.
 It’s easy to use and intuitive.
 You’ll want to get used to checking in with it because optimising your system’s performance creates long-term savings.